DataDog/integrations-core/sonarqube/README.md

     - 'temp*'
 ```

-Include all components with names starting with `issues` processing them with `issues_project`, and only collect metrics belonging to the category `issues`.
+Include all components with names starting with `issues` apply the `issues_project` tag, and only collect metrics belonging to the category `issues`.
 As `limit` is not defined, the number of components discovered is limited to the default value `10`:
 ```yaml
 components_discovery:
   include: